bzzzzzzzzzzzzz/dkey/README.md

 ## Usage

+** This repo should be taken as a proof of concept only.
+Use the steps below to set up a local blockchain and see the smart contract functionality work -- or just open the html files in "dist" to see the example user flow **

+...

 Download the repo (click on the green "<> Code" button above, then "Download ZIP").

 Open up terminal (mac) or cmd (windows) and navigate to the unzipped folder, ex: